 Can Pleasant Valley Homes be built to Energy Star requirements?

 Yes – we have an energy star ready program designed to work with your local energy star rater.
 The standard insulation and window specifications comply with the program requirements; however, your rater must independently verify the proper installation of these items in order to complete the Energy Star checklist for portions of the building envelope not accessible on site.
 Then, your rater can continue the checklist on-site after reviewing the installation and operation of your HVAC system and the other energy-consuming appliances in your home.

 What type materials or specifications can I expect when I purchase a Pleasant Valley Home?

 At Pleasant Valley, we are happy to provide you with a materials list (a list seldom if ever available from a stick builder).
-You can also view our Features & Options to review materials used in our homes.
+You can also view our Design Options & Finishes to review materials used in our homes.

 How long does a Pleasant Valley Home take to complete once it has been delivered?

 Pleasant Valley will deliver your new home and your local builder will set your home usually in a day or two.
 Your local builder will then take full control of the project and will begin the finishing work.
 Factoring in the level of customization and additional features (ie. Decks, porches, garages, etc.) your builder can put together a timeline for you.